jbelyeu/SV-plaudit/README.md

 SV-plaudit provides a pipeline for creating image views of genomic intervals, automatically storing them in the cloud, deploying a website to view/score them, and retrieving scores for analysis.
 SV-plaudit supports image generation sequencing data from BAM or CRAM files from Illumina paired-end sequencing, PacBio or Oxford Nanopore Technologies long-read sequencing, or 10X Genomics linked-read sequencing.

-This README contains detailed instructions for many of the different options supported by the SV-plaudit framework, including the two submodules that contain most of the functionality; [samplot](https://github.com/ryanlayer/samplot) and [PlotCritic](https://github.com/jbelyeu/PlotCritic). **Links to instructional videos at bottom of page.**
+This README contains detailed instructions for many of the different options supported by the SV-plaudit framework, including Samplot and the PlotCritic submodule that contain most of the functionality; [samplot](https://github.com/ryanlayer/samplot) and [PlotCritic](https://github.com/jbelyeu/PlotCritic). **Links to instructional videos at bottom of page.**

-This repository should be cloned using the --recursive flag to include those submodules:
+This repository should be cloned using the --recursive flag to include PlotCritic:
 ```
 git clone --recursive https://github.com/jbelyeu/SV-plaudit.git
 ```

-**Steps for use (details below):**
+**Overview of steps for use (details below):**
 1. Generate a set of images with samplot.
 2. Follow PlotCritic setup instructions to create the cloud environment.
 3. Upload the images to PlotCritic website.